AI-READI/cds-specification/docs/specification/root-metadata-files/dataset-structure-description.md

 ### Name and format

-This metadata file must be named `datatype_dictionary` and must be in the YAML format.
-The full name with extension must thus be `datatype_dictionary.yaml`.
+This metadata file must be named `dataset_structure_description` and must be in the JSON format.
+The full name with extension must thus be `dataset_structure_description.json`.

 ### Content

-This metadata file must be structured as per the linkML schema provided [here](https://github.com/AI-READI/datatype-dictionary/blob/main/datatypeinfo.yaml).
+This metadata file must be structured as per the JSON schema provided [here](/schemas/dataset_structure_description.schema.json).